BradHutchings/Mmojo-Server/README.md

 This repository is your source for deploying and building Mmojo Server:
 - The [Deploy](/deploy/README.md) section helps you expertly deploy Mmojo Server for use on your computer or server.
 - The [Build](/build/README.md) section helps you build a custom Mmojo Server tailored to your computer or server.
+- The [Docs](/docs/README.md) section has some things you should read.

 The best path to start your Mmojo Server journey goes like this:
 1. Mmojo.net will host a downloadable Mmojo Stick package.
 Copy to a fast thumb drive.
 Use it on most dekstop or laptop computers in use today.
 Leave no footprints!
 There will be a link to that soon!